infix

 bool success;

-// The args array contains pointers to our local variables.
+// For "out" parameters, the args array contains pointers TO the pointer variables.

 Recipe: Working with Opaque Pointers (Incomplete Types)